 Happy New Year!
-It’s 2017 — which means that now is a great time to try something new.
+It’s a new year — which means that now is a great time to try something new.
 Ideally, this new goal should provide a great opportunity to give, and provide a wide range of benefits for you in return.
 So, with that in mind, here is why volunteering should be your new year’s resolution:

 Volunteering has many health benefits